lukso-network/docs/docs/faq/onboarding/lukso-standards.md

 Thanks to the LSP4-DigitalAsset-Metadata standard that is included in the [LSP7](../../standards/nft-2.0/LSP7-Digital-Asset) Token and [LSP8](../../standards/nft-2.0/LSP8-Identifiable-Digital-Asset) NFT standards, **assets can hold unlimited metadata** including images, videos, gifs, and text.

-## When using the [LSP9](../../standards/universal-profile/lsp9-vault.md) Vault, is the NFT stored on-chain?
+## When using the LSP9 Vault, is the NFT stored on-chain?

-Yes, The vault is a subcontract of a UP.
+Yes, the [LSP9 Vault](../../standards/universal-profile/lsp9-vault.md) is a subcontract of a UP.
 While the NFT contract is stored on-chain, some of its metadata will rely on a **storage solution link** that is specified in its **JSON schema**.
 This link can point to anything including centralized and decentralized storage solutions.

 ## Do LSPs specify a storage solution for contract data?